normalize/normalize.github.io/api/proxy.md

 Thus, the only real way to verify whether this header is correct is to check the `?source` file.
 The ETag will remain the same between query strings and differences in transforms

-Note that the ETag header is subject to change as this is obviously less than ideal.
+> Note: the ETag header is subject to change as this is obviously less than ideal.

 #### GET pull